TEXT-S&P summary: NIBC Bank N.V.

 Outlook

-Standard & Poor’s Ratings Services’ outlook on Dutch NIBC Bank N.V. is negative, reflecting the possibility that we may lower the ratings on NIBC if the strengthening in the bank’s capital position, as measured by our risk-adjusted capital (RAC) ratio, proves slower or more limited than we currently anticipate.
+Standard & Poor’s Ratings Services’ negative outlook on Dutch NIBC Bank N.V. reflects the possibility that we could lower the ratings on NIBC if we were to take a more negative view of the economic environment in which Dutch institutions operate, in the absence of offsetting considerations specific to NIBC.
+Although we recognize the clouded economic backdrop, we expect that the bank should be able to maintain broadly stable capital and risk positions, while continuing to rebalance its funding profile.

-We could lower the ratings if we no longer expect NIBC Holding’s RAC ratio before adjustments to exceed 10% in the next 18-24 months.
-This could be triggered by a material deterioration in profitability, weaker earnings retention, or unanticipated growth in exposures.
+We could lower the ratings on NIBC if we see increasing signs of systemwide stress, leading us to reassess the economic risk of The Netherlands, or a material increase in the cost of risk.

-Conversely, a stabilization in the economic backdrop, combined with a RAC ratio comfortably above 10%, could lead us to revise the outlook to stable.
-In the longer term, a sustainable rebalancing of the bank’s funding profile, with decreasing reliance on wholesale funding and further evidence of stability in the customer deposit base, could lead us to revise the bank’s SACP upward.
+Conversely, we could revise the outlook back to stable if we consider that the economy is stabilizing, combined with continued resilience in the bank’s asset quality.
+Furthermore, evidence that our risk-adjusted capital (RAC) ratio for the bank could rise above 10% in a sustainable manner could offset potential pressure on the bank’s anchor.
+In the longer term, a sustainable rebalancing of the bank’s funding profile, with decreasing reliance on wholesale funding, and further evidence of stability of the customer deposit base, could improve our stand-alone assessment of the bank.